robertreaney/devcontainers/README.md

 - Open folder in container with `Ctrl+Shift+p` and using command `Dev Containers: Reopen in Container`
 - Leave container with `Ctrl+Shift+p` and using command `Dev Containers: Reopen Folder Locally`

+One you are in a container, you can use the python debugger in VSCode as normal.